idena-network/idena-docs/docs/iip/iip-6.md

 ### Specification

-For simplicity, the `sendVoteProof` function of the Oracle Vote smart contract can track the non-discriminated votes count in an additional variable.
-This variable will be used to check if the quorum has been reached instead of `secretVotesCount`.
+The `sendVoteProof` function of the Oracle Vote smart contract can track the non-discriminated votes count in an additional variable.
 The pool tracking mechanism used to check if the variable should be incremented or not can be similar to the one used in the `sendVote` function.
+This variable will be used to check if the quorum has been reached **only once**.

+If this check returns `0`, the voting has to be prolonged and a one bit variable is flipped to track that the voting has been prolonged by this check and not allow it for a second time.

+The check has to be added in the `sendVote` function after the current quorum check.
+This will require oracle votings to first have enough votes to consider checking for non-discriminated ones.

+This check does not replace any present checks, it is an addition to allow a one-time prolongation for oracles that do not have enough non-discriminated votes to reach quorum.

 The variable is incremented according to the statement `1 pool = 1 vote`.
 This means that for the first vote coming from a pool, this variable will be incremented.
 Any votes coming after that from the same pool will no longer increment this variable.